rokubop/roku-talon-shared/vgamepad/README.md

 | `vgamepad_left_stick` | Sets the values of the X and Y axis for the left joystick. float between -1.0 and 1.0 (0 = neutral position) |
 | `vgamepad_right_stick` | Sets the values of the X and Y axis for the left joystick. float between -1.0 and 1.0 (0 = neutral position) |

+## Dependencies
+- `vgamepad` python package manually installed by you with Talon's `pip` package installer.
+- `vgamepad` repo which is included in the `.subtrees` folder.

 ## Additional info
 `vgamepad` is included in the `.subtrees` folder, which was cloned from https://github.com/yannbouteiller/vgamepad.